Updated Spring 2020

 Walnut Oil, although there it is technically a semi-drying oil is used on surfaces like concrete countertops, raw slate, non-glossy marble and granite, soapstone, sandstone, and onyx.

 Another oil to check out is Penofin Verde which is Brazilian rosewood oil based with other natural oils.
 They use “vegetable ester solvents” and zero VOC pigments.
-I would expect a solvent odor here.
+I would expect a solvent odor and offgassing here.

 Oils need to be reapplied to wood every few years or more in high traffic areas.